-I really meant to write a retrospective after every shoot, but there are always so many things to do after and between shoots…
+I intended to write a retrospective after every shoot, but there are always so many things to do after and between sessions…

 - Download photos and videos

-- Review all of the photos and videos
+- Review and cull all of the photos and videos

 - Set up proofing galleries for clients to select the photos they want

 - Create new galleries for clients to review the first edit